Homeowners Insurance for Pit Bulls

 $1,134

-Homeowners Insurance and Pit Bulls: States That Disallow Breed Discrimination
+Home Insurance and Pit Bulls: States That Don't Allow Breed Discrimination

-Some states have laws preventing insurance providers from rejecting or canceling coverage based solely on a dog's breed.
-This includes Illinois, Michigan, Nevada, New York and Pennsylvania.
-However, these laws don't stop insurers from raising premiums or excluding coverage for dog-related incidents.
-They simply prevent breed from being the sole reason for denial.
+Illinois, Michigan, Nevada, New York and Pennsylvania prohibit insurance providers from rejecting or canceling coverage based on a dog's breed.
+These laws don't stop insurers from raising premiums or excluding coverage for dog-related incidents.
+They just prevent breed from being the only reason for denial.

-In most states, these protections don't exist — insurers can still decline coverage or charge more based on your dog's breed.
+Most states lack these protections.
+Insurers can decline coverage or charge more based on your dog's breed.

 Pit Bull Homeowners Insurance: Alternatives

-If you're having trouble finding homeowners insurance that covers pit bulls, you still have options.
-You can explore dog-friendly insurance providers, consider canine liability policies or increase your liability coverage to stay protected.
+Having trouble finding homeowners insurance that covers pit bulls?
+Explore dog-friendly insurance providers, canine liability policies or increased liability coverage.

 Going without insurance is risky.
-Dog-related accidents can result in expensive medical bills and property repair costs that you'll pay entirely from your own pocket.
-Below are steps you can take to find coverage or strengthen your protection.
+Dog-related accidents can result in expensive medical bills and property repair costs you'll pay from your own pocket.

 loanReview icon